Midwife in the Tire Swing

-“They all had music of some kind; some had a picture show.”
+“They all had music of some kind; some had a picture show,” Mrs. Wiggins agreed.
+The two women sat in a row of theater seats dragged out for the occasion.
 Libby Wiggins spread out magazines to separate them from previous occupants.
-The two women sat on a row of theater seats dragged out for the occasion.
 “There.”

 “Open the door...”
 This by Br.
 Clapstick, the call to the mourners’ bench and the crowd hushed to see who would be coming through the tent flap.
-A gurgling as Dilly Waycott stood and spilled out sticky residue from a pint of yellowish wine.
+Dilly Waycott stood and dropped a screw-top pint, there was some gurgling, sticky residue trickled on the grass.
 “I’m a sinner,” Dilly announced.

-Crabmeat Griffin gave Dilly Waycott a poke; the half pint smelled like wine but didn’t look like it.
+Crabmeat Griffin gave Dilly a poke; the half pint smelled like wine but didn’t look like it.
 “Whuzzat, Dilly, glycerin?”
 He meant nitroglycerin.
 Dilly had been down south and knew things.
 Maybe a bank robbery, blowing stumps, doing something that allowed him to drink liquor with a label on it.
 There was a ghost of a memory.
-Crabmeat wondered, “Cider press waste,” he said.
+Crabmeat wondered, “Cider press waste,” said Dilly.

 Cat Hobart nodded meaningfully.
-“Only comes in the screw top pints.
-Dilly’s got a case in the car.”
-Dilly liked to stop in Wytopitlock to admire a picture in The Celestial Country, a roadside nick-knackery.
+“Bet Dilly’s got a case in the car.”
+Dilly liked to stop in Wytopitlock to admire a picture in The Celestial Country, a roadside knick-knackery.
 Just inside the door Maggie Kilbride, the owner, had thumbtacked a midair snapshot of herself and a craggy unnamed gentleman wearing nothing but their parachute harnesses.
 They had just jumped out of an airplane; it was a rear view.
 Local visitors called it “The Naked Picture.”

 “Fruit press waste, Brother Clapstick,” said Mrs. Wiggins.
 “Legal.”